tsood-generalization/tsood-generalization.github.io/index.md

 A list of research papers on out-of-distribution (OOD) generalization in time series.
 Existing studies categorize the problem from three key perspectives: data distribution, representation learning, and OOD evaluation.
 For more details, please refer to our survey paper, *"Out-of-Distribution Generalization in Time Series: A Survey."*

 ## Data Distribution
 Real-world data distributions are often dynamic rather than static and frequently subject to various distribution shifts that challenge the assumptions made during training.
-Two common distribution shifts are covariate and concept shifts.
+Two common distribution shifts are covariate shift and concept Drift.

 ### Covariate Shift